 5 Steps towards a healthier heart

-Heart disease is the single leading cause of death in America.
-(One in every five people die of heart disease) And over 1,200,000 incidences of heart attacks occur per year.
+Heart disease is the single leading cause of death.
 But the good news is that heart disease is preventable by simple and effective lifestyle modifications.

 1. Become active

 Physical inactivity is a major risk factor for heart disease.
 Exercise improves heart function and strengthens it.
 It also helps to lower blood sugar and cholesterol level.
 American Heart Association recommends at least 30 minutes of moderate intensity exercise on most days of the week.

 2. Eat a heart healthy diet

 This advice will make you moan if you are a ‘fast food addict’, but adopting a healthy diet routine goes a long way towards decreasing our risk for heart attack.
 A heart-healthy diet is one that that’s low in fat, and salt, and high in fruits, vegetables, whole grains, and fiber.
 It doesn’t mean that you have to ban ice creams and burgers – having them once in a while won’t do much harm!